What are the projections for global temperature change and sea level rise?

 • A rise in sea level could lead to more coastal flooding

-• Increased destruction caused by stronger and more frequent cyclones
+• Increased destruction caused by more substantial and more frequent cyclones

 • Pests and associated diseases could become more widespread